PayPay Corporation research snapshot

 MetricValueSourceLast verified

-Balance sheet leverageTotal debt-to-equity about 133%, with large borrowings tied in part to PayPay Card credit operationsYahoo Finance key statistics and IPO prospectus borrowings disclosureJuly 12, 2026
+Balance sheet leverageTotal debt-to-equity about 133%, with borrowings of ¥757.1 billion at June 30, 2026 tied in part to PayPay Bank and credit operationsYahoo Finance and PayPay Q1 fiscal 2027 releaseAugust 3, 2026

 Frequently Asked Questions

 This PAYP AI stock analysis is an informational research tool only.
 It is not investment advice, financial advice, or a recommendation to buy, sell, or hold PayPay Corporation.
-Forecast scenarios are based on available public data as of July 12, 2026 and may be wrong if PayPay fundamentals, payment volumes, credit losses, SoftBank ownership actions, Japan regulation, FX, competition, cybersecurity risk, management execution, interest rates, or market valuation change.
+Forecast scenarios are based on available public data as of August 3, 2026 and may be wrong if PayPay fundamentals, payment volumes, credit losses, SoftBank ownership actions, the T&D insurance close, Japan regulation, FX, competition, cybersecurity risk, management execution, interest rates, or market valuation change.